 - Bone spurs or calcium deposits.
 These can develop within the tendons that attach muscles to the trochanter.
 They can irritate the bursa and cause inflammation.

 To diagnose hip bursitis, the doctor will perform a comprehensive physical examination, looking for tenderness in the area of the point of the hip.
-He or she may also perform additional tests to rule out other possible injuries or conditions.
-These tests can include imaging studies, such as x-rays, bone scanning, and magnetic resonance imaging (MRI).
+They may also perform additional tests to rule out other possible injuries or conditions.
+These tests can include imaging studies, such as X-rays, bone scanning, and magnetic resonance imaging (MRI) scans.

 The initial treatment for hip bursitis does not involve surgery.
 Many people with hip bursitis can experience relief with simple lifestyle changes, including: